 - Eliminate alerts and other distractions.
 Banish your phone to another room if you have to.

-- Outsource anything that falls below your desired hourly rate.
-Focus on value creation, not administration.
+- Outsource any tasks that cost less than your desired hourly rate.
+This helps you to focus on value creation, not administration.

 This is not an exhaustive list.
 And of course, many of these tactics will also support your effectiveness.